The ultimate Peru Travel Guide for Photography

 19 min read

-Peru, known as the Inca Empire with its famous ruins, the long partly rugged coastal regions and dune landscapes, super delicious famous fish dishes like ceviche, and the mighty mysterious mountains of the Andes, the longest mountain range on earth.
+Peru, is known as the Inca Empire with its famous ruins, the long partly rugged coastal regions and dune landscapes, super delicious famous fish dishes like ceviche, and the mighty mysterious mountains of the Andes, the longest mountain range on earth.
 It's all too understandable who has Peru high on their bucket list.
 Here is what you need to know about traveling to Peru.

 The thought of rainbow-like mountain slopes or the mystical and legendary city of Machu Picchu makes you long for faraway places.
 I will try to take you on an eventful journey between the wonders of nature and a country of political corruption and social division.